-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
-In some cases, you may be able to obtain a drug that is not on the "Drug List."
-For more information, please see Chapter 9.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs.
+(For more information about this, see Section 7.1 in this chapter.) - In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the Drug List.
+(For more information, please see Chapter 9.)

-Section 3.2 There are six "cost-sharing tiers for drugs on the "Drug List"
+Section 3.2 There are six cost-sharing tiers for drugs on the Drug List

-Every drug on the plan's "Drug List" is in one of six cost-sharing tiers.
+Every drug on the plan's Drug List is in one of six cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-- Tier 1 includes Preferred Generic drugs.
+- Tier 1 includes Preferred Generic.
 (Lowest cost tier.)

-- Tier 2 includes Generic drugs.
+- Tier 2 includes Generic.

-- Tier 3 includes Preferred Brand drugs.
+- Tier 3 includes Preferred Brand.

-- Tier 4 includes Non-Preferred Brand drugs.
+- Tier 4 includes Non-Preferred Brand.

-- Tier 5 includes Specialty Tier drugs.
+- Tier 5 includes Specialty Tier.
 (Highest cost tier.)

-- Tier 6 includes Supplemental Drugs
+- Tier 6 includes Select Care Drugs

-To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."
+To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.